Takeaways

 1. Buy And Hold

-The buy-and-hold investing strategy is often the most intuitive investment strategy.
-Essentially, no matter what investment you purchase, you want to buy and then hold the asset for a long time.
+The buy-and-hold investing strategy is often the most intuitive.
+Essentially, no matter what investment you purchase, you want to buy and hold the asset in perpetuity.

 A core element of this investment strategy is purchasing investments you expect to perform well over a long-time horizon.
 This could mean buying more well-established businesses or startups you think will do well over the next 10, 20, or 30 years.